grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* [X] Mate the Gnat to the Prospect's underside, run electrical and fuel up into the Prospect, and power the Prospect that way
 	* [X] Requires creating a mating collar for the Gnat

 * [ ] _They go for the island depot.
 They have to run very slow to preserve battery.
-It will take 10 hours or so.
+It will take 10 hours or so._
+	* [ ] They pick up a radar contact (and have to shut the radar down fast --- or actually it should be the black sub again, so maybe it's sonar first, under the radar)
+	* [ ] At some point Hemi and Percy need to have a conversation about why the black sub rammed them.
 	* [ ] One goal is to get over the authority border line; mostly just to hint at how the authorities carved up control on the surface_

 * [ ] _The Prospect buttons up and sinks down to periscope, then uses remaining battery to dock (from the underside) with an underwater dock_